Research Expertise and Interest

 One of the central problems he has been interested in is the molecular basis of evolutionary adaptation.
 What happens at the molecular levels as one species is transformed into another over evolutionary time?
 To address this question he has developed a number of computational methods and applied them to large scale genomic data, such as genomic comparisons of humans and chimpanzees.

 He has also worked on understanding human genetic variation.
 He uses both classical statistical methods and evolutionary inferences to identify genetic variants that affect phenotypic variability in humans, including genetic adaptations to diet and local environmental factors.
 He has studied the genetic basis of human adaption to high altitude, changes in diet, and cold climates.
 He has also worked extensively on analyses of ancient DNA derived from fossils to understand human origins and diversification.

-He teaches courses in population genetics, human genetics, and statistics.
+He teaches courses in human biological variation, population genetics, human genetics, and statistics.

 - E Huerta-Sánchez, X Jin, Z Bianba, BM Peter, N Vinckenbosch, Y Liang, X Yi, M He, M Somel, P Ni, B Wang, X Ou, J Luosang, Z Xi Ping Cuo, K Li, G Gao, Y Yin, W Wang, X Zhang, X Xu, H Yang, Y Li, J Wang, J Wang, R Nielsen (2014).
 Altitude adaptation in Tibetans caused by introgression of Denisovan-like DNA.
 Nature 512: 194-197.

 - I Moltke, N Grarup, ME Jørgensen, et al. (2014).
 A common Greenlandic TBC1D4 variant confers muscle insulin resistance and type 2 diabetes.
 Nature 512: 190-193